Brent A. French, Ph.D.

 Currently Recruiting

-Kelsey Kubelick headshot
+Kelsey Kubelick Headshot

 Kelsey Kubelick leverages light, sound, nanoconstruct design and cellular engineering strategies to develop advanced theranostic imaging platforms.
 With a special interest in ultrasound and photoacoustics, her lab creates imaging tools that play a critical role in informing, guiding and enhancing therapies across a range of biomedical applications.